ApiTreeCZ/toolbox/packages/vitest-config/README.md

 ## Usage

-Use one of the following configurations in your `vitest.config.ts`:
+Use one of the following configurations in your `vitest.config.ts`.

+> ⚠️ Avoid using [Vitest Workspace](https://vitest.dev/guide/workspace#workspace), prefer defining the configuration in
+> each package.

 ### Base